AnnaRoos/popular-algorithm-exercises/README.md

 I'm writing my own solutions first and then comparing them with the solutions from the examples.

-I'm using Jest to write the tests.
+I'm using Jest to write the tests for the functions.